 The Women's Business Network's Woman of Distinction Award is given to a woman in the local community who has demonstrated exceptional leadership through professional endeavors and community involvement, has generously shared her time and talents to demonstrate a sense of social responsibility, and has made a difference in Sandy Springs.

 The Woman of Distinction Award is given annually at the Sandy Springs Perimeter Chamber's November luncheon.
-The recipient of 2016's Award is Tisha Rosamond, Owner of Nothing Bundt Cakes in Sandy Springs.

 2011 - Mayor Eva Galambos

 2013 - Irene Schweiger

 2015 - Teri Cloud